JNisk/airGLMs/README.md

     sterilization           -207.753825389241
     population              -207.126193507209

+    $metabolite5$score_type
+    [1] "AIC"

-A full log of the selection process, including stepwise AIC values, can be found in the output file generated during the run (default in the demo: `example_results.txt`).
+A full log of the selection process, including stepwise scores, can be found in the output file generated during the run (default in the demo: `example_results.txt`).

 ## In-depth description